2010–11 I-League

-The 2010–11 I-League was the fourth season of the I-League, which waa the highest football league competition in India during the time.
+The 2010–11 I-League was the fourth season of the I-League, which was the highest football league competition in India during the time.
 It ran from 3 December 2010 to May 2011.
 Dempo are the defending champions.
-On 30 May 2011 Salgaocar SC won the title by beating JCT FC 2–0 in the final match of the season.
+On 30 May 2011 Salgaocar won the title by beating JCT 2–0 in the final match of the season.

 Teams

 Sporting Clube de Goa and Shillong Lajong FC were relegated at the end of the 2009–10 season after finishing in the bottom two places of the table.
 They were replaced by 2010 Second Division champions ONGC FC and runners-up HAL SC.

 In other team changes, Mahindra United were disbanded at the end of the 2009–10 season to concentrate on youth football.
 They were replaced by Indian Arrows, a newly founded team under the auspices of the AIFF.